 - Law for All provides know-your-rights materials for those affected by, recovering from, and rebuilding after the fires

-I'm also pleased to announce that the Rose-ilience image will be the logo for the upcoming Luther Burbank Rose Parade & Festival in May 2018, which marks Santa Rosa's sesquicentennial (150th anniversary).
-This year's theme, "Together We Rose," honors first responders.
-By partnering with me, the first local designer they've collaborated with in recent history, and my Rose-ilience campaign, the Rose Parade pays tribute to the community's "second responders" as well.
+- I designed the logo, adapting this image, for the 124th annual Luther Burbank Rose Parade & Festival in May 2018, which celebrated first responders and Santa Rosa's sesquicentennial (150th anniversary); by partnering with my Rose-ilience campaign and me, the first local designer they've collaborated with in recent history, the Rose Parade pays tribute to the community's "second responders" as well

 Thank you to those who have shared their support and spread the word about Rose-ilience on Facebook, Instagram, Etsy, and beyond by tagging @mikaylabutchart, using the hashtags #roseilience and #mikaylabutchart, or by leaving me a positive review.

 When I drew a rose in October 2017 I could not have known I was about take on 15-hour-day/7-days-a-week workloads for the next few months.
 The success of this campaign would not have been possible without the various contributions and support of the following family members, friends, and neighbors:

 Frank Freitas CPA

 Marjan Moyhee CPA

 I would also like to thank the following for their generous support:

 Redwood Credit Union

 On Fire! fireplace shop